edwardkslam/australian_seasonal_flu/README.md

 The output is as follows:
 1) Regression coefficients for full and submodels
 2) RSE, R-squared, adjusted R-squared for full and submodels

-#### ``additional analyses/pre vs post pandemic.R``
-Here we consider potential differences in surveillance intensity between pre- and post H1N1 pandemic eras and assess whether this affects or analyses on the effect of antigenic change on the size of epidemics.
-This is now included, in response to reviewer comments.

 #### ``additional analyses/RH rainfall and epidemic onset.R``
 Here we repeated climatic analyses, using alternative climatic predictors: relative humidity and rainfall.
 This is now included, in response to reviewer comments.